 Learning packages and training delivery guidance developed by the FNP National Unit are available for FNP teams to download and deliver to other professionals in their local area.
 Currently, there are four packages:

-Between April 2018 – September 2019, FNP teams have delivered over 5,000 Knowledge and Skills Exchange training sessions to other health and social care professionals.
+In 2018/2019 FNP teams delivered 205 Knowledge and Skills Exchange training sessions to 3192 other health and social care professionals comprising:

-Watch this short video of a Knowledge and Skills Exchange training event hosted by the FNP team in Hounslow for local stakeholders.
+Watch this short video of a Knowledge and Skills Exchange training event hosted by FNP Hounslow team for local stakeholders.

-Find out whether FNP is available in your area and contact your local team directly to find out if they can support you with workforce learning sessions on these topics.
+Find out whether FNP is available in your area and contact your local team directly to find out if they can support you with workforce learning.

 We'll be developing more learning packages in the future.